Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Problem Setup and Key Definitions

 \subsection{Preliminaries of the Grassmann Manifold}

-In this part we briefly review some relevant properties of the Grassmann manifold.
-More detailed treatment of the subject can be found in many standard texts, such as \cite{boothby,milnor}.
-The main thrust for considering this object is that, the property of exact recovery of a particular measurement matrix is completely determined by its null space, from Lemma \ref{nspcond}.
-Of course, $\mathcal{N}(\mathbf{A})$ is an $l:=n-m$ dimensional linear subspace of $\mathbb{R}^n$ when $\mathbf{A}$ is of full rank.
+In this subsection we briefly review some relevant properties of the Grassmann manifold.
+More detailed treatment of this subject and related concepts in differential topology can be found in many standard texts, such as \cite{boothby,milnor}.
+The main thrust for considering this object is that, by Lemma~\ref{nspcond} the property of exact recovery of a particular measurement matrix is completely determined by its null space $\mathcal{N}(\mathbf{A})$, which is an $l:=n-m$ dimensional linear subspace of $\mathbb{R}^n$ when $\mathbf{A}$ is of full rank.

 Geometrically, the Grassmann manifold $G_l(\mathbb{R}^n)$ can be conceived as the collection of all the $l$ dimensional subspaces ($l$-planes) of $\mathbb{R}^n$.
 One can introduce a topology on $G_l(\mathbb{R}^n)$ by defining a metric on it: for arbitrary $\nu,\nu'\in G_l(\mathbb{R}^n)$, the distance between $\nu,\nu'$ can be defined as \cite{mattila}: